github/developer.github.com/content/v3/orgs.md

 ## List all organizations

-Lists all organizations in the order that they were created on GitHub.
+Lists all organizations, in the order that they were created on GitHub.

 Note: Pagination is powered exclusively by the `since` parameter.
 Use the [Link header](/v3/#link-header) to get the URL for the next page of